vim-dist/webvim/README.md

 ## History

  - __1.0.0__ Becomes `webvim` with an install process, a better configuration system, better plugins neighborhood
- - __0.1.0__ A basic `dotvim` repository with my own vim configuration
+ - __0.1.0__ A basic `dotvim` repository with my own Vim configuration

 ## Contributing

 Every contribution is more than welcomed.
 You can:
  - [report issues](https://github.com/krampstudio/webvim/issues)
  - Fix, improve the configuration, add new features.
-The best is to fork and submit a pull request.
+The best is to fork and submit a pull request
+ - Test and adapt to other OS
  - Fix my English mistakes
  - Update the documentation
  - Create a better logo